wq/wq/docs/app/app.md

 <img align=right alt="wq.app" src="https://wq.io/images/128/wq.app.png">

 [wq.app] provides a collection of [AMD] modules that can be mixed and matched in a client application.
-The core of wq.app is [wq/app.js], an AMD module that provides all of the basic functionality necessary for a basic offline-capable web app.  wq/app.js integrates jQuery Mobile, localForage, and Mustache.js into a single unified API.  wq/app.js can be extended with a number of [plugins] to integrate [Leaflet-powered maps], [d3.js-powered charts], and other enhanced functionality for project-specific use cases.
+The core of wq.app is [wq/app.js], an AMD module that provides all of the basic functionality necessary for a basic offline-capable web app.  wq/app.js integrates jQuery Mobile, localForage, and Mustache.js into a single unified API.

+wq/app.js can be extended with a number of [plugins] to integrate [Leaflet-powered maps][wq/map.js], [d3.js-powered charts][wq/chartapp.js], and other enhanced functionality for project-specific use cases.
 Unlike traditional JavaScript libraries, there is no browser-global `wq`, or even a canonical `wq.js` for inclusion in your projects.
 Instead, the assumption is that each project utilizing wq.app will use AMD to load the specific modules within wq.app that it needs.
 See [this article] for a discussion of this design decision.

 This chapter is broken up into four subchapters: